IS IT SAFE TO TRAVEL TO THAILAND IN 2023?

 Measures of global safety give Thailand mixed ratings.
 The country is:

-- Given a level-4 rating from the State Department.
-The U.S. State Department considers Thailand to be a level-4 (do not travel) country, almost entirely because of COVID.
+- Given a level-1 rating from the State Department.
+The U.S. State Department considers Thailand to be a level-1 (exercise normal precautions) country.

 - Awarded low marks for its principal city.
 The global safety app GeoSure ranks cities instead of countries, and gives Bangkok relatively low marks, particularly for nighttime safety and basic freedoms.

 Photo by Mathew Schwartz on Unsplash

 While tourism is one of Thailand’s major income sources, safety is not always top-of-mind at many attractions and resorts.
 Beaches generally lack lifeguards, hazardous areas and activities are not always identified, and staff may not be trained or certified.

 Appropriate medical treatment is often unavailable outside of major cities.
 As a result, the State Department recommends that U.S. citizens buy travel medical insurance with medical evacuation coverage, such as the travel insurance offered by Berkshire Hathaway Travel Protection.